 The natural world runs on the exact wisdom you are trying to connect with.
 The more you immerse yourself in nature, the easier it will be to develop your genetic wisdom.

 Modern life is full of artificial mental stimulus and sensory input.
 This creates an environment that over stimulates our analytical mind while drowning out our innate genetic wisdom.
-It takes conscious effort to restore a more balanced relationship between the two, but the benefits are far greater than the effort required.
+It takes conscious effort to achieve a balanced relationship between intellectual wisdom and genetic wisdom, but the benefits are far greater than the effort required.

 Have you been over thinking your life?